Angel Dust (film): Plot

-When Setsuko leaves, Aku watches old tapes of his which focus on the deprogramming of a cult member named Yuki.
-As a child, Yuki experienced the death of her mother and blames herself for it.
-Her mother had fallen into a pit, and though Yuki was trying to help her out, she was stung by a bee, forcing her to let go of her mother's hand.

-The next Monday at 6 PM, Setsuko stalks the subway station in order to prevent another murder but collapses after seeing Aku approach her.
+The following Monday, Setsuko watches the subway station to prevent another murder but collapses after hallucinating Aku approaching her.
 During her recovery, she dreams of Aku and receives a call from him, telling her to come to the Re-Freezing Psychorium.
-Aku tells her that she is under his control and that she wants to be with him, despite her denial.
-When Setsuko arrives at the facility, she is locked in a room with a television screen playing a looped recording of Aku mocking her free will.
-This prolonged captivity drives Setsuko mad and makes her believe that the murders are her fault for leaving Aku.
-She is forced to tell Aku that she loves him, and after that, Yuki enters the room.
+Aku tells Setsuko that she is under his control and that she wants to be with him, despite her denial.
+When Setsuko arrives, she is locked in a room with a television screen playing a looped recording of Aku mocking her free will.
+This prolonged captivity drives Setsuko insane and leads her to believe that the murders are her fault for leaving Aku.
+She is forced to tell Aku that she loves him, and afterwards, Yuki enters the room.
 Setsuko escapes through the unlocked door, but when she returns home, she finds that her husband, Tomoo, has been killed.
 During the autopsy, it is discovered that Tomoo was intersex.
-Setsuko tells the police that all of the killings were committed by her and Aku, and she is confined to a psychiatric hospital.
-Aku has disappeared and cannot be located.
+Setsuko tells the police that all of the killings were committed by her and Aku, and she is committed to a psychiatric hospital.
+Aku has disappeared without a trace.

-While she is being transferred to another hospital, Setsuko is kidnapped by Aku.
-When she wakes up in his facility, he prepares to kill her, but she defends herself by stabbing him with a knife.
-Yuki enters the room, revealing herself to be the one behind the subway murders.
-She is angry at Aku for his manipulative brainwashing and attempts to kill both him and Setsuko with her needle.
-Aku subdues her and then convinces her to kill herself by evoking her childhood trauma, saving Setsuko in the process.
-He then reveals that the story about Yuki's mother's death was not real; he implanted it in Yuki's mind in order to control the murderous compulsions that she had inside of her.
-These false memories backfired and turned Yuki into a serial killer who uses needles to "sting" her victims.
+While being transferred to another hospital, Setsuko is kidnapped by Aku.
+When she awakens in his facility, he prepares to kill her, but she stabs him with a knife.
+Yuki enters the room, revealing herself to have committed the subway murders in revenge for Aku's manipulative brainwashing.
+She attempts to kill both him and Setsuko with her needle.
+Aku subdues her and convinces her to kill herself by evoking her childhood trauma, saving Setsuko in the process.
+He then reveals that the story about Yuki's mother's death was not real; he implanted it in her mind in order to control her murderous impulses.
+These false memories backfired and turned Yuki into a serial killer who used needles to "sting" her victims.

 The police arrive and Yuki is declared the perpetrator of the serial murders.
-With a blank expression, Setsuko rests in Aku's arms, now completely devoted to him.
-Aku smiles.
+With a blank expression, Setsuko rests in Aku's arms while he smiles.